NedMonte/INTRANETS/What is it.md

 # What is Intranet?

+## Basic definition
-An intranet is a private network within a company or enterprise.
-It allows communication between the employees, teams and departments and users can also share files securely between eachother.
-Only authorized users within the company can have access to said network
+An intranet is a private website that only the people in a company or organization can use.
+It allows employees to share information and communicate without the public being able to access it.

+##